Updated March 23, 2022

 Please note: the law in this area is changing often, and this page may not have the latest information.

-Oregon’s eviction moratorium ended on June 30, 2021.
-If you want to continue living in your home, you must pay rent starting July 1, 2021, or act.
+State and federal eviction freezes have ended.
+If you want to continue living in your home, you must pay rent or act.

-If you can’t pay your rent, you may qualify for help from the Oregon Emergency Rental Assistance Program (OERAP) ».
-Applying for help from the OERAP will protect you from eviction for nonpayment for 60 days.
-(If you are a tenant in Multnomah County, that period is for 90 days.)
-To get that protection, you must submit proof of your application to your landlord.
+Applying for emergency rental assistance will protect you from eviction while your application is being processed.
+That protection will last until September 30, 2022.
+To get that protection, you must apply for emergency rental assistance by June 30, 2022, and you must submit proof of your application to your landlord.
 The important thing is to apply as soon as you can if you need help.
-Learn more here ».

-For the state law updates to landlord and tenant law, visit the Oregon State Bar website ».
+For state law updates to landlord and tenant law, visit the Oregon State Bar website ».

 The City of Portland has an FAQ for renters and landlords.
 Many of the questions on that page apply across the state.
 You can find it here ».